 Massey University’s veterinary wildlife specialists will be onsite to rehabilitate ill or injured birds before they’re released back into the wild.
 Visitors will be able to watch the vets in action and get close to native birds including kiwi, takahē and yellow-eyed penguins.
 Each bird will have its own story, and visitors will learn about each bird’s injuries, treatment and recovery.

 It’s anticipated that around 40% of the patients will be on the DoC list of rare and endangered species.
 They’ll present with injuries and illnesses that are too complicated to be treated anywhere else in New Zealand.

 The facility will be free to the public.

-Construction began in April this year and will take around 12 months to complete.
+Construction began in April 2017.
 The tender was awarded to Kynoch Construction Ltd, a locally-owned company with more than 25 years' experience in the construction sector.

 Who's behind it

 Central Energy Trust Wildbase Recovery is a collaboration between Massey University and Council in partnership with the Department of Conservation, Rangitāne o Manawatū, Lions and Rotary.